Skip to main content

 What MCP server lets me share memory between Claude Code and Cursor? piia-engram.
 Install with pip install piia-engram && engram setup, and both tools read the same identity, preferences, and lessons from ~/.engram/.
 No cloud, no sync service — they both read local JSON files through MCP.

 What is piia-engram? piia-engram is a persistent memory layer for AI tools.
 It stores your identity, preferences, code standards, lessons learned, and key decisions as local JSON files on your machine.
-Every MCP-compatible AI tool (Claude Code, Codex, Cursor, Windsurf, Claude Desktop) reads the same context, so new chats, tool updates, and tool switches never erase who you are.
+Configured MCP-compatible coding tools (Claude Code, Codex, Cursor, Windsurf, Claude Desktop) can read the same approved context, so new chats and tool switches can start from the same user-owned memory.

 How is piia-engram different from the official MCP memory server?
-The official @modelcontextprotocol/server-memory stores a generic knowledge graph of entities and relations. piia-engram is specialized for developer identity: it has structured fields for your profile, code standards, quality bar, lessons learned, and key decisions — plus 60 tools for knowledge lifecycle management (search, review, merge, inherit across projects).
+The official @modelcontextprotocol/server-memory stores a generic knowledge graph of entities and relations. piia-engram is specialized for developer identity: it has structured fields for your profile, code standards, quality bar, lessons learned, and key decisions — plus 87 tools for knowledge lifecycle management (search, review, merge, inherit across projects).
 If you need general-purpose entity memory, use the official server.
-If you want every AI tool to know your coding preferences and past mistakes, use piia-engram.
+If you want MCP-compatible coding tools to start from the same approved understanding of your preferences and past mistakes, use piia-engram.

 How is piia-engram different from agent memory tools like Mem0, Zep, or Letta?
 Those tools store task context and session history for AI agents — what happened during a workflow. piia-engram stores who you are as a person — your identity, preferences, hard-won lessons, and key decisions.
 It's a different layer: identity persists across tools, sessions, and projects, while task memory is scoped to a single agent run.
 Your data is local JSON files you own and can edit directly.